-To protect yourself and your family, it’s important to know what products have been recalled because they are defective or unsafe.
-Federal agencies such as the FDA (Food and Drug Administration) and the CPSC (U.S. Consumer Product Safety Commission) frequently issue recalls for medical devices, drugs, and products that may be harmful to consumers.
+To protect yourself and your family, it is important to know what products have been recalled because they are defective or unsafe.
+Federal agencies such as the FDA (Food and Drug Administration) and the CPSC (Consumer Product Safety Commission) frequently issue recalls for medical devices, drugs, and products that may be harmful to consumers.

-Under products liability law, it’s the injured party’s burden to prove that the product was defective.
-Therefore, it is important that the product be inspected by one or more qualified experts to determine the exact nature of the defect and whether that defect caused the harm suffered.
+Under product liability law, it is the injured party’s burden to prove that the product was defective.
+Therefore, it is important that the product is inspected by one or more qualified experts to determine the exact nature of the defect and whether that defect caused the harm suffered.
 If the product is not recovered, the customer may be left with no proof that the product was defective.

 Defective Product Defects

 First, a product can be unreasonably dangerous because of a manufacturing defect.
 A manufacturing defect occurs when the manufacturer fails to make the product in accordance with plans and specifications set forth for the product.
 This can occur due to improper operation or maintenance of manufacturing equipment, or to a human failure in adhering to procedures and standards set forth by regulators, the industry, or the manufacturing company.
-The design of the product might be flawless, but, one or more of the actual items is dangerously defective because it was made improperly.
-The plaintiff must also prove that the manufacturing defect caused the injury.
-In other words, the defect must have existed when the product left the manufacturer’s hands and the product was unaltered when it cause the injury.
+The design of the product might be flawless.
+However, one or more of the actual items might be deemed dangerously defective because it was made improperly.
+A plaintiff must also prove that the manufacturing defect itself is causally connected the injury.
+Further, it must be proven that the defect existed when the product left the manufacturer’s hands and that the product was unaltered when it causes the injury.

 Design Flaw or Defect

 Second, a product can be unreasonably dangerous because of a design defect.
 A design defect occurs when the entire line of products produced by the manufacturer is unreasonably dangerous.
-Generally, to determine whether the product is unreasonably dangerous, states use some variation of a balancing test.
-The balancing test weighs the utility of the product against the danger that it poses.
-In most cases, the plaintiff can offer proof through the use of expert witnesses that a safer alternative design” that the manufacturer could have used which would have prevented the injury.
-The court will use the balancing test to weigh the feasibility of a “safer alternative design”, the cost and availability of certain safety features which could have been added, and the extent such modifications would diminish the product’s effectiveness.
+Generally, to determine whether the product is unreasonably dangerous, the law requires a balancing test.
+This balancing test weighs the utility of the product against the danger that it poses.
+In many cases, the plaintiff can offer proof through the use of expert witnesses that a safer alternative design the manufacturer just as easily could have used would have prevented the injury.
+The court will use this balancing test to weigh the feasibility of that safer alternative design, the cost and availability of certain safety features which could have been added, and the extent that such modifications would diminish the product’s effectiveness.

 Finally, a product can be rendered unreasonably dangerous because of inadequate instructions or warnings, also called a failure to warn.
 Inadequate instructions or warnings occur when the manufacturer or distributor of the product does not provide the consumer or user with sufficient information regarding the danger involved in operating, using, maintaining or cleaning the product.
 The consumer must be provided with clear and detailed instructions for how to properly use the product.
 And the risks and potential dangers of using the product must be communicated to consumers.
-In order for instructions or warnings to be adequate, they must be conspicuous and completely warn the customer of the degree of risk involved in failing to abide by the warnings or instructions.
-The lack of adequate instructions or warnings may render a product defective even though the product was not otherwise flawed.
-The warnings may also be required to be in more than one language if it is reasonably foreseeable that people will use the products who do not speak English.
+In order for those instructions or warnings to be considered adequate, they must be conspicuously placed and fully and completely warn the customer of the degree of risk involved in failing to abide by those warnings or instructions.

-In cases involving inadequate warnings, the presumption is that if the adequate warning had been given then the consumer would have read and heeded the warning.
-This presumption can only be rebutted with evidence that the consumer had some personal characteristic which would have cause the consumer not to have heeded any warning, even if an adequate warning had been provided.
+In cases involving inadequate warnings, the presumption is that if the adequate warning had been given, then the consumer would have read and heeded that warning.
+This presumption can only be rebutted with evidence that the consumer had some personal characteristic which would have caused the consumer not to have heeded any warning, even if an adequate warning had been provided.
 Such issues can become complicated and may require expert witnesses to provide testimony regarding the use of instructions by the average consumer.
 Pete Strom and the other experienced Defective Product Lawyers at the Strom Law Firm can help you successfully navigate

 You May Be Entitled to Compensation If You Suffered Injury or Death from a Defective Product

-If you or a loved one has been seriously injured or died as a result of a defective product, food, toy, or vehicle, contact the Defective Product Lawyers at the Strom Law Firm, L.L.C. today for a free consultation with one of our dangerous products and South Carolina wrongful death attorneys today to discuss the facts of your case.
+If you or a loved one has been seriously injured or died as a result of a defective product, food, drug, device, toy, or vehicle, contact the Defective Product Lawyers at the Strom Law Firm, L.L.C. today for a free consultation with one of our South Carolina dangerous product attorneys and South Carolina wrongful death attorneys today to discuss the facts of your case.